 As women we doubt ourselves.
 We doubt our accomplishments even though we put in the time and effort or fought tooth and nail to get to the top.
 A healthy dose of humility is one thing, but self-doubt serves no one.

-We also often let others dictate what we deserve, when no one other that ourselves can really do that.
-We have to drown out the noise that makes us feel unworthy, whether it’s that voice in our head or the people around us
+We also often let others dictate what we deserve, when no one other than ourselves can really do that.
+We have to drown out the noise that makes us feel unworthy, whether it’s that voice in our head or the people around us.

 What’s the best advice you’ve ever received?
 Life is a marathon, not a sprint.
 That has really helped me to slow down, or at least not to panic about where I am at each moment in time.
 I know that I am taking the steps towards personal and professional success, and that each one comes with its own sets of struggles and rewards.
 I experience each, learn from each, and take those lessons as I move forward.